achiverram28/Lets-Containerise/source/README.md

 ## Usage

 ```
-// If you are a windows user then run this file
+// If you are a windows user then run this

 $ python3 docker_deploy_win.py